eKoopmans/html2pdf.js/README.md

 ## Dependencies

-html2pdf depends on the external packages [`html2canvas`](https://github.com/niklasvh/html2canvas) and [`jsPDF`](https://github.com/MrRio/jsPDF).
+html2pdf depends on the external packages [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF).
 These dependencies are automatically loaded when using NPM or the bundled package.

-If using the un-bundled `dist/html2pdf.min.js` (or its un-minified version), you must also include each dependency.
+If using the unbundled `dist/html2pdf.min.js` (or its un-minified version), you must also include each dependency.
 Order is important, otherwise html2canvas will be overridden by jsPDF's own internal implementation:

 ```html
 <script src="jspdf.min.js"></script>